 The days prior were not too lovely either.

-I took one look at the beautiful sourdough
+I entered the kitchen and took one look at the beautiful sourdough

 I baked last night, and all was well.

-This is the sourdough I have made for
+This is the sourdough I have been making for

 family and friends for almost 25 years.